ss3sim/ss3sim/README.md

-## ss3sim: An R package for generalized stock-assessment simulation with Stock Synthesis
+## ss3sim: An R package for stock-assessment simulation with Stock Synthesis

 `ss3sim` is a software package for the statistical programming language [R][r-project] that facilitates large-scale, rapid, and reproducible